rusefi/rusefi_documentation/Overview.md

 In order to use rusEFI you would need to acquire or fabricate one of the [supported boards](Hardware).
 You can also design you custom board if desired.

 You can use rusEFI PC simulator to try rusEfi.
-PC simulator Windows binaries are included into [rusEfi Bundle](Download), Unix version of PC simulator could be compiled from [source code](https://github.com/rusefi/rusefi/tree/master/simulator).
+PC simulator Windows binaries are included into [rusEFI Bundle](Download), Unix version of PC simulator could be compiled from [source code](https://github.com/rusefi/rusefi/tree/master/simulator).

 ## Features